Copy to clipboard failed, please try again after adjusting your permissions.

 27. Starbucks Brand Guidelines

 The Starbucks style guide presents a comprehensive and candid illustration of their brand logo.
 The manual itself is well presented and gives succinct guidelines on their inline block based grid lines and float based grid lines.
-For some inspiration, take a look via their online website here.
+For some inspiration, take a look at the Starbuck brand guide via their online website here.

 28. Uber Brand Guidelines